AshikSathiya/Cirrhosis-Prediction/README.md

 <img width="596" alt="Screen Shot 2023-08-09 at 1 24 10 PM" src="https://github.com/AshikSathiya/Cirrhosis-Prediction/assets/92455762/2cf8f625-db1f-445c-913b-42348b68f351">

 # Results from Models

-For KNN, the default model presents varying class-specific metrics, with class 4 demonstrating the highest performance.
-Subsequent fine-tuning through GridSearchCV leads to minor enhancements in precision, recall, and F1-score, with class 4 still displaying improved results.
-Principal Component Analysis (PCA) maintains this pattern of performance in the third model.
-Overall accuracy and F1-scores are consistent across all KNN models.
+## K-Nearest Neighbors (KNN)
+The K-Nearest Neighbors (KNN) model initially revealed varying class-specific performances.
+Notably, class 4 demonstrated superior results, especially in precision, recall, and F1-score metrics.

+Upon fine-tuning with GridSearchCV, the KNN model showed minor yet notable improvements.
+These enhancements were primarily observed in class 4's predictive accuracy.
+This suggests a refined sensitivity of the model towards this specific class.

+Incorporating Principal Component Analysis (PCA) into the KNN model maintained the trend of class-specific performance.
+This consistency across various configurations highlights the robustness of the KNN model in handling multiclass predictions, particularly for class 4.

+Overall, the KNN models displayed commendable consistency in accuracy and F1-scores.
+This aspect underscores their potential utility in classifying stages of cirrhosis with precision.

+## Decision Tree
+The Decision Tree models exhibited a pattern akin to KNN in terms of class-specific performance.
+Class 4, in particular, achieved the highest performance in the model's default configuration.

+Post optimization, the Decision Tree model displayed slight improvements in certain metrics.
+However, this was accompanied by a reduction in overall accuracy and F1-scores, indicating a nuanced balance between general accuracy and class-specific precision.

+The application of PCA in the third Decision Tree model variant did not significantly alter this performance pattern.
+This suggests a stable classification behavior of the Decision Tree model across different configurations.

+## Logistic Regression
-Similarly, the Decision Tree models depict class-specific results, with class 4 achieving the highest performance in both the default and tuned configurations.
-The second model, post optimization, shows slight improvements in specific metrics, though the accuracy and F1-scores experience a reduction.
-The third model, employing PCA, maintains a comparable pattern of results.
+Logistic Regression models showed a similar trend, with class 4 consistently achieving the best performance.
+This was evident in both the default and the fine-tuned models.

-In Logistic Regression, class 4 again achieves the best performance in both the default and tuned models.
-However, the PCA-adjusted model exhibits consistent performance with slight variations in metrics.
+The introduction of PCA in the Logistic Regression model resulted in stable, albeit slightly varied, performance across different metrics.
+This stability is indicative of the model's robustness in multiclass classification, particularly relevant in medical datasets such as cirrhosis staging.

-# Recomendation
+# Recommendation
-Considering the close performance of all models, a single recommended model is challenging to uncertain.
-Factors such as interpretability and computational efficiency may guide the choice.
-Additionally, exploring ensemble methods, addressing class imbalances, advanced algorithms, feature engineering, and hyperparameter tuning could contribute to further performance enhancement.
-The process of experimentation and refinement is crucial to achieve the best model for the predicting the Stage of Cirrhosis accurately.
+The closely matched performance of all evaluated models makes selecting a single best model challenging.
+The decision must extend beyond mere performance metrics to include aspects like interpretability and computational efficiency.

+Exploring ensemble methods could leverage the strengths of individual models for improved overall performance.
+Additionally, addressing class imbalances, applying advanced algorithms, conducting comprehensive feature engineering, and extensive hyperparameter tuning are crucial.

+The journey towards an optimal model for accurately predicting the stage of Cirrhosis involves iterative experimentation and refinement.
+A holistic approach, encompassing all these factors, is recommended for developing an effective and reliable predictive model.